propellerlabsio/meteor-ui5-website/README.md

 ##### General

-1. Remove debugging version in UI5 bootstrap and/or make our code work with debugging on / off.
+1. Make our code work with UI5 debug sources turned on or off.
+Currently if on it fails looking for "-dbg" versions of our source files.
 1. Automatically incorporate this README into the welcome page.

 #### Planned